2020 Consolidated Plan Process

 To stay informed of the Consolidated Planning process, including the Analysis of Impediments, sign up to join the interested parties list.

-A Consolidated Plan Advisory Committee has been formed and includes three representatives from Eugene and three from Springfield.
+The Consolidated Plan Advisory Committee includes three representatives from Eugene and three from Springfield.

 Councilor Chris Pryor